-If you’ve been arrested for DUI in Pennsylvania, you’ll have to go through two separate legal proceedings: one with the Pennsylvania criminal courts, and one with the Pennsylvania Department of Motor Vehicles (DMV), also known as PennDOT, or the Department of Transportation.
+If you’ve been arrested for DUI in Pennsylvania, you’ll have to go through two legal proceedings: one with the Pennsylvania criminal courts and one with the Pennsylvania Department of Motor Vehicles (DMV), also known as PennDOT or the Department of Transportation.

-Your license may be suspended by the court or the DMV.
-In fact, the DMV can still suspend your license even if the criminal charges against you are dropped.
+The court or the DMV may suspend your license.
+The DMV can still suspend your license even if the criminal charges against you are dropped.
 These are different proceedings, making an experienced Pennsylvania DUI defense attorney necessary.

 If you were arrested for DUI, give yourself the best opportunity to have your charges dropped or reduced.
 Call attorney Steven Kellis at (215) 977-4183 for a strong DMV hearing defense.
-He’ll answer all the questions you have about how to prepare for a DMV hearing, and work hard to obtain the best result for you.
+He’ll answer all your questions about how to prepare for PA DMV hearings and work hard to obtain the best result for you.

 Schedule the Hearing as Soon as Possible

 Upon being arrested for DUI, you’ll receive a piece of paper granting you temporary driving privileges.
-The paper should notify you that if you fail in appealing to the DMV, your license will be suspended.
-Be advised that the same suspension applies if your hearing is not scheduled by the deadline.
+The paper should notify you that your license will be suspended if you fail to appeal to the DMV.
+The same suspension applies if your hearing is not scheduled by the deadline.

-The Difference Between DMV Hearings and Courtroom Trials
+What Is The Difference Between DMV Hearings and Courtroom Trials?

 Your DUI charge falls under the jurisdiction of the criminal system, while your DMV hearing is an administrative proceeding.
 As such, there are several key differences between a DMV hearing and a courtroom trial:

 - The consequences of a courtroom trial are more severe than the DMV hearing.
-While the DMV is concerned with suspending your license and keeping you off the road, the court could give you fines, jail time, probation, and more.
+While the DMV is concerned with suspending your license and keeping you off the road, the court could fine you, jail time, probation, and more.

 - Instead of a judge, a PennDOT officer will oversee your hearing.
 Therefore, the arresting officer will make their case to the PennDOT officer instead of a judge or jury.